google/tflow2/README.md

   with prefix and autonomous system information.
 This is useful in case your routers exported netflow data is lacking these.
 This is the case for example if you use the ipt-NETFLOW on Linux.

+  BIRD needs a BGP session to each router that is emitting flow packets.
+  The protocol needs to be named like this: "nf_x_y_z_a" with x_y_z_a being the source IP address of flow packets, e.g. nf_185_66_194_0

 -birdSock=path